p0bailey/labs-lab2/README.md

 # Multi-Region AWS Infrastructure with Transit Gateway Peering Workshop

+ ⚠️ Warning ⚠️ It should not be used in a production environment without thorough review and refactoring to ensure compliance with your organization's security and compliance requirements.

-This README provides a detailed guide for setting up a AWS infrastructure across two regions using Terraform.
-It highlights the creation and integration of tree key components in each region: Transit Gateways (TGW), VPCs and EC2 Instances.
+This README provides a detailed step by step guide for setting up an AWS infrastructure across two regions using Terraform.
+It ensures the creation  of tree key components in each region: Transit Gateways (TGW), VPCs and EC2 Instances.
 The setup enables inter-region connectivity and resource deployment, showcasing an advanced cloud architecture that leverages AWS's global network.

 The Terraform configurations included in this guide covers the following: